Law-AI/summarization/abstractive/BigBird/Readme.md

 # Usage

-1. Change the path variable to the path of the dataset in utilities.py
+1. Change the path variable in the get_root_path function to the path of the dataset in utilities.py
 2. Follow the instructions given in the notebooks